techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 DateTime modifiedTime
 ```

 The last modified time of `folder`.
+For newly unzipped folders, this is the time of unzipping.

 ```
 Track minimizedTrack